ClusterCockpit/cc-doc/content/en/docs/how-to-guides/frontend-testing.md

 ---
-title: Tips
+title: Tips for cc-backend frontend development
+weight: 99
 description: >
-  Tips for ClusterCockpit Development and Contribution
+  How to setup cc-backend for easiert frontend development
+categories: [cc-backend]
+tags: [Developer]
 ---

-## Frontend
+## ClusterCockpit web frontend

-The frontend assets including the Svelte js files are per default embedded in the bgo binary.
+The frontend assets including the Svelte js files are per default embedded in the go binary.
 To enable a quick turnaround cycle for web development of the frontend disable embedding of static assets in `config.json`:

 ```json